smlnj/smlnj/compiler/Basics/newpp/README.md

 4. Added functions for managing the line width: setLineWidthFun, resetLineWidthFun, getLineWidth.
 These are used to isolate the prettyprinter library from compiler internals like Control.Print.lineWidth.

+Version 7.3 Changes

+1. Added functions to the interface: labeled, printFormat, etc.

+2. Added a new alignment constructor (alignment mode) named "C", for "compact".
+This mode introduces no separators between format elements.
+So cblock is the same as concat, which is now depricated as redundant and will be removed in the next version.

+3. Added a new EMPTY constructor for blocks.
+This means the EMPTY block is now _first class_.
+It will also act as an _identity_ element for binary format operators like ccat, hcat, vcat, pcat, and it will "disappear" when it occurs within a block.
+So, for instance, a format like hcat (text "abc", empty) when rendered will not produce a spurious space character after the text "abc", because

+  hcat (fmt,empty) == fmt.

+4. New sequence operators specializing the general "sequence" function.: E.g.

+    psequence sepfmt fmts == sequence {alignment = P, sep = sepfmt} fmts

+5. New str-NewPP.adoc file documents the NEWPP signature in the style of the smlnj-lib documentation.

 ## Features